Prefer to read this on your favorite ebook device?

 Talia took out the mirror and studied her reflection and that of the whitewashed porch behind her on its surface.
 She stared at her short, brown, curly hair, her triangular face, and dark brown eyes.
 How would she look once her apprenticeship was over?
 Would her parents even recognize her?
 Would her years away change her until her home meant little to nothing to her anymore?

 She put the mirror back in her bag, shying away from such thoughts.
-All she possessed was in this small bag.
+All her worldly possessions were in this small bag.
 She was sure others owned more to show for their lives than she did, but material things weren’t so important to her.
-Other things she couldn’t take she would miss more-her room in the loft, her mom’s special winter porridge, the smell of fresh tilled fields.
+Other things she couldn’t take she would miss more—her room in the loft, her mom’s special winter porridge, the smell of freshly tilled fields.
 Watching the sunsets and the rising stars from the roof.
 Lir’s teasing and playing tag after school.
 Helping her father with his wood projects and working the fields.
 All the things she could only take with her as memories.
-A pang of coming loss poured through her, and it was all she could do not to cry.
+A pang of coming loss poured through her.
+It was all she could do not to cry.
 She didn’t want to go.

 A large shadow crossed the yard.
 Talia glanced up and used her hand to shade her eyes.
 She didn’t recognize the strange silhouette.
-Blinking rapidly, she saw a shape cross before the morning sun.
+Blinking rapidly, she saw a shape zoom past the morning sun.
 Its wings weren’t in the familiar figure of a falcon’s or a hawk’s; they were more angular, wider.
-And the tail, it was all wrong.
+The tail, it was all wrong.
 It was long and thin.
 She doubted it was made of feathers.
 Then the strange shape twisted in the air and dropped, spiraling down.

 “Mom!
 Dad!”
 Talia raced out from beneath the porch, trying to keep the odd, falling figure in sight.
-She heard the door of the house open behind her but didn’t look back as her parents hurried outside to the porch.
+She heard the door of the house open behind her but didn’t look back as her parents hurried outside.
 “Look up there!”

 Talia’s eyes grew even wider as she spotted something glinting on the dragon’s back and realized it was an armored figure.
 Someone was on the thing.

 “No!”
-Talia rushed forward in a half-panic, as she saw the rider go under the dragon’s large bulk.
-Her hurried breaths filled with the smell of earth and something deeper, foreign.
+Talia rushed forward in a half-panic, as she saw the rider go under the dragon’s massive bulk.
+Her hurried breaths filled with the smell of earth and something more profound, foreign.
 She gave the beast a wide berth as she ran around it looking for signs of the rider.
-She hesitated as the dragon rocked once against the plowed ground and then righted itself.
+She hesitated as the dragon rocked once against the plowed ground then righted itself.